 “We were hiding in the trees until the Croatian police took us out.
 [Then] they used all means, beating with the stick and hands and their legs, [they hit] us without mercy and took us to the road [in a] the police van.

-The respondent described that before they entered into the police van, which was white with police insignia painted onto it, the authorities confiscated their mobile phones and money, which they had attempted to hide in their shoes.
-They were then placed in the van – in a dark, windowless back carriage – and driven back to the Serbian border.
+The respondent described that before they entered into the police van.
+The van was white with police insignia painted onto it and had no windows.
+The authorities confiscated their mobile phones and money, which they had attempted to hide in their shoes.
+They were then placed in the van and driven back to the Serbian border.
 The whole process of being captured, searched, waiting for the van, and then being driven back took around two hours.

 “They took the phones and money from the shoes, and they [brought] us to the Serbian border, next to the railway, where they completed the beating without mercy, and stole everything from us using us like animals.”